 ("Est" = FCF growth rate estimated by Simply Wall St)

-We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
+The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
 For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (2.3%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 8.2%.
+In this case we have used the 5-year average of the 10-year government bond yield (2.0%) to estimate future growth.
+In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 7.4%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is AU$1.3b.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is AU$1.0b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Compared to the current share price of AU$1.8, the company appears quite undervalued at a 45% discount to where the stock price trades currently.
-The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.
+Compared to the current share price of AU$1.8, the company appears quite good value at a 30% discount to where the stock price trades currently.
+Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
+Do keep this in mind.

-We would point out that the most important inputs to a discounted cash flow are the discount rate and of course the actual cash flows.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
 You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Service Stream as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.2%, which is based on a levered beta of 0.980.
+In this calculation we've used 7.4%, which is based on a levered beta of 1.040.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Risks: For instance, we've identified 1 warning sign for Service Stream that you should be aware of.
+Risks: For example, we've discovered 2 warning signs for Service Stream that you should be aware of before investing here.

 Future Earnings: How does SSM's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.